CyVerse-learning-materials/fastqc_quickstart/index.rst

    submitted job (You may have to click refresh to view updated status).

-7. In the Analysis console, once your status appears as ‘Completed,’ click on the name of your analysis to navigate you to the results.
+7. In the Analysis console, once your status appears as ‘Completed,’ click on the name of your analysis to navigate to the results.
 Download the result files (in zip format) using the simple download, unzip the files and open the results in a web browser.